 Makes enough for four 6cm mousse cakes with a wee bit extra peach mousse – or you can make three 6m and one 7cm mousse cakes as I seem to have done.

-Wrap a towel soaked in hot water around the 7-cm rings enclosing the frozen mousse cakes and push them out of the rings.
+Wrap a towel soaked in hot water around the 6-cm rings enclosing the frozen mousse cakes and push them out of the rings.
+The bottom (against the plastic wrap) will be the top of the mousse cakes.
 Return to the freezer until you’re ready to glaze.
 Bring the mirror glaze to 94C.
 Set the mousse cakes on a rack over a pan to collect excess glaze.
 Pour the glaze over each mousse cake slowly until the top is covered and it drips down the sides to cover them.

 Use an offset spatula to transfer the mousse cakes onto the pastry bases.

-Garnish each with pistachios cut into quarters, a halved strawberry and a few begonia petals.
+Garnish each with strawberries and chopped pistachios.
 Let thaw completely in the fridge, then serve.

 Cream together butter with the almond, flour and salt.
 Add the egg and mix to form a cohesive dough.
-Roll out between two sheets of parchment paper to about 2mm in thickness.
+Roll out between two sheets of parchment paper to about 0.5cm thick.
 Chill completely.

 Preheat oven to 350F.
-Cut out four rounds that are 1-cm greater in diameter than the mousse cakes (7-cm) and bake in the rings for about 15 minutes or until lightly browned.
+Cut out four 7cm diameter rounds (1-cm greater in diameter than the mousse cakes).
+Prick a couple times with a fork and bake for about 15 minutes.

 pistachio yoghurt mousse & strawberry jelly insert